-It’s a smart nutrient as well, as it can adjust its moisture absorption rate based on the relative humidity in the air.
+Hyaluronic Acid a smart nutrient, as it can adjust its moisture absorption rate based on the relative humidity in the air.
 It is an awesome ingredient in skin care products as it adjusts its moisturizing effect on skin based on the relative humidity of seasons and climate of an area.
-Hyaluronic acid also protects against ultra violet light, which would normally cause sunspots, by scavenging against free radicals.
+It also protects against ultra violet light, which would normally cause sunspots, by scavenging against free radicals.

 As an Oral Supplement